 For more casual gaming, you might consider some popular game apps where you can win real money.

-For example, the popular Blackout Bingo game app turns classic bingo from a game of luck into a game of speed and skill.
-Each game only takes about 2 minutes to play, and you can earn real-world rewards and cash prizes (except in AZ, AR, CT, DE, IN, LA, ME, MT, SC, SD, and TN).
+The popular Blackout Bingo game app turns classic bingo from a game of luck into a game of speed and skill.
+Each game only takes about 2 minutes to play, and you can earn real-world rewards and cash prizes (except in AR, CT, DE, IL, IN, LA, ME, or SD).

 At press time, the app has a 4.5-star rating on the App Store from 70,000+ reviews, with players calling it fun and addicting.
 The most common complaint is that Blackout Bingo’s ads — which apparently claim you can win big money with little effort — are misleading.